Imran Khan to be released from custody in Pakistan, court rules

 And his Pakistan Tehreek-e-Insaf (PTI) party says the charges against him - which relate to gifts given to him by foreign leaders while he served as prime minster - are politically motivated.

-His dramatic arrest outside the courthouse in the capital Islamabad on Tuesday sparked outrage among Mr Khan's supporters.
+His dramatic arrest outside the courthouse on Tuesday sparked outrage among Mr Khan's supporters.

 At least 10 people were killed and some 2,000 arrested as unrest swept the country.
 Those protests included an attack at a military commander's home residence in Lahore, which was set on fire.